mblayman/mattlayman.com/content/blog/2024-08-26-layman-guide-python-built-in-functions.md

 ## all

-`all` returns `True` if all elements in something list-like (such as a list or tuple) are "truthy."
-If any element is false or if the list is empty, it returns `False`.
+`all` returns `True` if all elements in something list-like (such as a list or tuple) are "truthy" or if the list is empty.
+If any element is false, it returns `False`.

 Example: